 These limits increase to $170,000 and $140,000 for married taxpayers who file joint returns.
 You can’t claim this one at all if you’re married but file a separate return.

 Teachers and some other school employees can claim an above-the-line deduction for up to $250 as reimbursement for money they spend out of pocket on classroom supplies.
-Costs associated with taking certain continuing education courses are deductible as well.
-This increases to $250 each if you're married to an educator and you file a joint tax return.
+Costs associated with taking certain continuing education courses are deductible, as well.
+This increases to $250 each ($500 total) if you're married to an educator and you file a joint tax return.

 Some rules apply, however.
 You must have worked at least 900 hours during the tax year, and being employed by a post-secondary school doesn’t count.

-You can once again deduct tuition and other educational fees you paid for yourself, your spouse, or your dependents.
-This tax provision expired on December 31, 2017.
+You can once again deduct tuition and other educational fees that you paid for yourself, your spouse, or your dependents, even though this tax provision expired on December 31, 2017.
 It was extended by additional legislation through 2020, but barring further legislation, it will expire in the 2021 tax year.

-IRS.
+Internal Revenue Service.
 "CLARIFICATION: Changes to Deduction for Certain Alimony Payments Effective in 2019."
-Accessed June 4, 2020.
+Accessed Dec.
+9, 2020.

 Internal Revenue Service.
 "IRA Deduction Limits."
 Accessed Dec.
 9, 2020.